-There needs to be independent dispute resolution arrangements put in place as a contingency.
+There needs to be appropriate independent dispute resolution arrangements put in place as part of the contingency arrangements for implementation.

 Q43: What factors should we consider when giving chief fire officers operational independence?
 Please provide the reasons for your opinions.